mikejrodd/grapeleaf_dataset/README.md

 ## Dataset Purpose

-The goal of this dataset is to train Large Vision-Language Models (LVLMs) to identify esca leaf symptoms from other common grape leaf diseases.
-This is particularly important when treating esca as a local newly emerging or unidentified disease, where it would be marked as an anomaly if scanned by a vineyard worker.

-This dataset will be used to train a custom AnomalyGPT (https://anomalygpt.github.io/) model, which is a specialized model for detecting anomalies in data.
+The goal of this dataset repo is to create files for training Large Vision-Language Models (LVLMs) to identify esca leaf symptoms from other common grape leaf diseases.
+This dataset will be used to train a custom [AnomalyGPT](https://anomalygpt.github.io/) model, [grapeleafGPT](https://github.com/mikejrodd/grapeleafGPT), as well as a [basic image classifier](https://github.com/mikejrodd/esca_image_classifier) using Keras

 ## Usage